joelparkerhenderson/stable-diffusion-macos-install-help/README.md

 outputs/img-samples/000001.2463981689.png …
 ```

-You might see warning message that you can ignore for now:
+You might see warning messages that you can ignore for now:

 ```sh
 …/stable-diffusion/ldm/modules/embedding_manager.py:152: